microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtDefaultManagedAppProtection.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Version <String>]`: Version of the entity.

-BODYPARAMETER <IMicrosoftGraphDefaultManagedAppProtection>: Policy used to configure detailed management settings for a specified set of apps for all users not targeted by a TargetedManagedAppProtection Policy
+BODYPARAMETER <IMicrosoftGraphDefaultManagedAppProtection1>: Policy used to configure detailed management settings for a specified set of apps for all users not targeted by a TargetedManagedAppProtection Policy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowedDataStorageLocations <String[]>]`: Data storage locations where a user may store managed data.
-  - `[AllowedInboundDataTransferSources <String>]`: managedAppDataTransferLevel
+  - `[AllowedInboundDataTransferSources <String>]`: Data can be transferred from/to these classes of apps
-  - `[AllowedOutboundClipboardSharingLevel <String>]`: managedAppClipboardSharingLevel
+  - `[AllowedOutboundClipboardSharingLevel <String>]`: Represents the level to which the device's clipboard may be shared between apps
-  - `[AllowedOutboundDataTransferDestinations <String>]`: managedAppDataTransferLevel
+  - `[AllowedOutboundDataTransferDestinations <String>]`: Data can be transferred from/to these classes of apps
   - `[ContactSyncBlocked <Boolean?>]`: Indicates whether contacts can be synced to the user's device.
   - `[DataBackupBlocked <Boolean?>]`: Indicates whether the backup of a managed app's data is blocked.
   - `[DeviceComplianceRequired <Boolean?>]`: Indicates whether device compliance is required.
   - `[DisableAppPinIfDevicePinIsSet <Boolean?>]`: Indicates whether use of the app pin is required if the device pin is set.
   - `[FingerprintBlocked <Boolean?>]`: Indicates whether use of the fingerprint reader is allowed in place of a pin if PinRequired is set to True.
-  - `[ManagedBrowser <String>]`: managedBrowserType
+  - `[ManagedBrowser <String>]`: Type of managed browser
   - `[ManagedBrowserToOpenLinksRequired <Boolean?>]`: Indicates whether internet links should be opened in the managed browser app, or any custom browser specified by CustomBrowserProtocol (for iOS) or CustomBrowserPackageId/CustomBrowserDisplayName (for Android)
   - `[MaximumPinRetries <Int32?>]`: Maximum number of incorrect pin retry attempts before the managed app is either blocked or wiped.
   - `[MinimumPinLength <Int32?>]`: Minimum pin length required for an app-level pin if PinRequired is set to True